alpheios-project/arethusa/README.md

 which will also watch any code changes you make and trigger a reload of your browser when needed.

-A good place to navigate your browser to would be one of the Arethusa's [landing page](http:/localhost:8081/app/#/), which you can also visit on of the servers that has Arethusa deployed ([Arethusa at Perseids](http://sosol.perseids.org/tools/arethusa/app/#/)).
+A good place to navigate your browser to would be Arethusa's [landing page](http:/localhost:8081/app/#/), which you can also visit on of the servers that has Arethusa deployed ([Arethusa at Perseids](http://sosol.perseids.org/tools/arethusa/app/#/)).

-During development a watch task (`grunt reloader`) can optionally be started - it will live-reload the browser on every change of a js or html file and minify files properly.

 If you want to see Arethusa's source code inside your browser unminified, set the environmental variable `DEV` as in `DEV=1 grunt